Battle of Pea Ridge: Aftermath

 With his victory, Curtis sent some of his troops east of the Mississippi and proceeded with the remainder of his army to move east to West Plains, Missouri.
 Then he turned south into undefended northeast Arkansas.
 He had hopes of capturing Little Rock, but this proved impossible because of a lack of supplies and because guerrillas had cut his supply lines.
 Instead, following the approximate course of the White River, Curtis continued south and seized Helena, Arkansas, on July 12.

 Curtis remained confident and exercised effective overall control of his outnumbered army through the two days of fighting.
 He was well served by three of his four division commanders, Osterhaus, Davis and Carr.
 His brigade commanders Dodge, Vandever and Greusel also performed well.
 Sigel's generalship on the morning of March 8 was generally commended.
 However, his erratic behavior on other occasions and his attempt to claim credit for the victory led to a rift with Curtis.
 Sigel was soon transferred to a command in Virginia.

 Van Dorn ignored logistics and failed to control his army.
 When McCulloch was killed, his division fell apart while Van Dorn absorbed himself in the tactical details of Price's fight.
 His staff lost contact with his wagon train at a critical moment and committed many other errors.
+After the battle, "Nobody was whipped at the Battle of Pea Ridge, but Van Dorn" became a common saying among soldiers.
 Of all the Southern officers, Henry Little showed the most ability, becoming the "de facto commander of Price's division" at the end of the battle.